fmrtl73/pxdocs/content/portworx-install-with-kubernetes/storage-operations/stateful-applications/_index.md

   * **name:** the ApplicationRestore object's name
   * **namespace:** the ApplicationRestore object's namespace
-  * **spec:**
-      * **backupName:** the name of the `applicationBackup` object to restore from
+  * **spec.backupName:** the name of the `applicationBackup` object to restore from
-      * **backupLocation:** which backup location object to get application backups from
+  * **spec.backupLocation:** which backup location object to get application backups from
-      * **namespaceMapping:** a map of source and destination namespaces, allowing you to restore a backup to a different namespace
+  * **spec.namespaceMapping:** a map of source and destination namespaces, allowing you to restore a backup to a different namespace
-      * **replacePolicy:** specifies whether you want to delete or retain any matching existing resource in the target namespace
+  * **spec.replacePolicy:** specifies whether you want to delete or retain any matching existing resource in the target namespace

        ```text
        apiVersion: stork.libopenstorage.org/v1alpha1
        kind: ApplicationRestore
        metadata:
          name: restore
          namespace: mysql-app
        spec:
          backupName: backup
          backupLocation: mysql
          namespaceMapping:
            mysql: mysql
          replacePolicy: Delete
        ```

     {{<info>}}
 **Note:** You can run the `storkctl get applicationbackup -n namespace` command to help you see which backup to restore from.
     {{</info>}}

-2. Apply the YAML:
+1. Apply the YAML:

     ```text
     kubectl apply -f appRestore.yaml